scylladb/scylladb/docs/operating-scylla/manager/2.1/extract-schema-from-backup.rst

 The first step to restoring a Scylla Manager backup is to restore the CQL schema from a text file.
 Scylla Manager version 2.1 creates a backup up of matching schema along with the snapshot.
-If you created the backup with Scylla Manager version 2.0 or you didn't provide credentials for a schema backup in Scylla Manager version 2.1, follow the instructions in `how to restore your schema from system table <../../2.0/extract-schema-from-system-table/>`_.
+If you created the backup with Scylla Manager version 2.0 or you didn't provide credentials for a schema backup in Scylla Manager version 2.1, follow the instructions in how to restore your schema from system table(deleted document).

 If not, follow these steps to restore the schema from the Scylla Manager backup that has the schema stored along with the snapshot: